 Debt collectors aren’t allowed to shame you into paying them back.
 So they can’t call your job to tell your boss or other employees how bad you are about paying back your debts.
-They also can’t tell your HR department to garnish your wages (only the courts can do that)
+Debt collectors also can’t tell your HR department to garnish your wages (only the courts can do that).

 But just because they can’t do any of the above, it doesn’t mean that they can’t have any contact with your employer.
 The information below can help you understand the kind of contact a debt collector can have with your employer.
 If you have questions or need help with a collector who crossed the line, call us or complete the form to connect with the right services to fight back.

 The first distinction that needs to be made is whether your debt is with a formal collections agency or if it’s still with the creditor.
 Third-party debt collectors are bound by the Federal Debt Collection Practices Act (FDCPA), while a creditor is not.
 So if it’s just a creditor calling about a missed payment, then they aren’t bound by the FDCPA and can use any means to contact you.
 Collectors have to follow the rules, though.

 It’s essential to note that some creditors actually have in-house collection departments.
 So even if you think you’re talking to the creditor, you may be talking to their collections department.
 If your debt is more than six months past due, check to be sure since this is usually when debts get written off and sent to a collector.